 Their activity level is generally the same, and they live about as long as a Shepherd.

 These powerful dogs are an excellent working breed like the German Shepherd and are eager to please.
-They make excellent watchdogs and will give their life for your family.
+They make excellent watchdogs and will give their life to your family.
 They are loyal and loving and observe the world around them with self-assuredness.

 Like the Shepherd, they do well with children, but early socialization is a must.
 When it comes to other dogs, it is best to avoid interaction unless they are well supervised.
 They do not require as much grooming as the German Shepherd and may shed a bit less as well.